data-dot-all/dataall/pages/deploy/deploy_aws.md

 ready to use on your terminal.
 Do not proceed if you are not administrator in the tooling account, and in the deployment account(s).

-- Tooling account: hosts the code repository, and the CI/CD pipeline.
+- **Tooling account**: hosts the code repository, and the CI/CD pipeline.
+We can use any region to deploy the CI/CD resources if the underlying AWS services (CodeCommit, CodeBuild...) are available in the selected region.
+In addition, you will need access to a second region.
+The reason is that we use [CDK Pipelines](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.pipelines-readme.html), an opinionated CDK construct that deploys a cross-region replication support stack.
+For all regions except `us-east-1` the replication region is `us-east-1`.
-- Deployment account(s): hosts data.all's backend, and frontend AWS infrastructure.
+- **Deployment account(s)**: hosts data.all's backend and frontend AWS infrastructure.
 You can deploy data.all to multiple environments on the same or multiple AWS accounts (e.g dev, test, qa, prod).
+If deployment is configured with `internet_facing` set to true, `us-east-1` is required for the deployment of some frontend components.
+Backend resources can be hosted in any region given that the AWS services used are available.

 **Note**: If you are not deploying data.all in production mode, you could use the same AWS account as the Tooling and the Deployment account.